-- The total number of TV subscriptions remained stable or increased in all countries except Norway and Sweden where they experienced a slight decline in 2017.
-Data from Denmark 2016 is not comparable with that from 2017 due to change in definitions. - Cable TV subscriptions were most frequent in Finland with 0,3 subscriptions per capita. - Satellite TV subscriptions were most common in Norway where, despite continuous decline, the number was still almost 1 subscription per 100 inhabitants.
+- Cable TV subscriptions were most frequent in Finland with 0,31 subscriptions per capita in 2018. - Satellite TV subscriptions were most common in Norway where, despite continuous decline, the number was still almost 1 subscription per 100 inhabitants.
 This is significantly higher than in the other countries. - IPTV penetration was highest in Iceland, where there is no cable TV or satellite TV.
-In 2017, there were 0,31 IPTV subscriptions per capita in Iceland.
+In 2018, there were 0,28 IPTV subscriptions per capita in Iceland.
 IPTV penetration is increasing in all of the Nordic and Baltic countries.
-IPTV includes both DSL and fiber platforms. - Digital terrestrial TV penetration was highest Latvia, with 0,7 subscriptions per capita. - The source of Denmark's TV figures is the Ministry of Culture and Kantar Gallup, Annual Survey.
-Digital terrestrial subscriptions include both pay-TV and non-pay-TV until 2016, and only pay-TV from 2017.
-The source of IPTV subscriptions are telecom providers up until 2016 and Kantar Gallup Annual Survey from 2017.
+IPTV includes both DSL and fiber platforms. - Digital terrestrial TV penetration was highest in Latvia and Estonia, with 0,06 subscriptions per capita.

-4.1 Number of pay-TV subscriptions per capita
+4.1 Number of pay-TV subscriptions per capita 2018

-In Sweden and Norway, only pay-TV is included in digital terrestrial TV (DTT), while in Denmark DTT also includes free-to-air until 2017.
-Data for Denmark is not comparable between 2016 and 2017.
+In Sweden and Norway, only pay-TV is included in digital terrestrial TV (DTT.
 In Iceland there is no cable or satellite TV and IPTV figures include both pay-TV and free-to-air.
 Data on DTT subscriptions are not available for Iceland.
-Data on satellite TV and DTT subscriptions are not available for Iceland.
+Data on satellite TV and DTT subscriptions are not available for Finland.